Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 The sun sets early in Belize

-Belize’s wet season runs from approximately June to December and also coincides with hurricane season, which is a whole other category of concern.
-The wet season brings flooding, mud, and frequent and regular interruptions that can delay projects by many months without warning.
+Belize’s rainy season runs from approximately June to December and also coincides with hurricane season, which is a whole other category of concern.
+The rainy season brings flooding, mud, and frequent and regular interruptions that can delay projects by many months without warning.

 Through discipline, plan your day wisely according to the season.
 Create a list of projects and daily tasks, then structure them into your routine based on daylight and nighttime hours.
 Factor in the weather—schedule outdoor work for sunny days and reserve indoor tasks for rainy ones.
 A well-planned day ensures efficiency and keeps you productive, no matter the conditions.

-a muddy road during the rainy season a muddy road during the rainy season
+a muddy road during the rainy season a muddy road going through the jungle

 Progress is greatly diminished during the wet season

-Morning Rituals in the Jungle, Waking Up Early, No Matter What
+Morning Rituals in the Jungle: Wake Up Early, No Matter What

-Waking up before sunrise helps set the tone for the rest of the day.
+Waking up before sunrise helps set the tone for the rest of the day, especially at 4 AM.
+No one disciplines themselves to wake up that early and wastes their morning or day.
 Also, always make your bed – it’s a small but important way to start your morning with a win.

 Sunrise at 6:30 AM